 - Play it Smart: Don’t neglect your brain as you keep your body fit.
 After decades in the workforce, your mind’s probably at top shape.
 Keep it that way by staying mentally active, whether it’s by making puzzles such as Sudoku or crosswords a part of your day, or learning a new language or a musical instrument.

-- More than a Fitness Center: Our fitness center is ground zero for residents’ physical fitness needs, and regularly hosts spin and yoga classes.
+- More than a Fitness Center: Our fitness center is ground zero for residents’ physical fitness needs.
 If you’re looking for less intense activities, our bocce ball court, outdoor swimming pool and hot tub and affiliation with Pelican Lakes Golf Club give you plenty of reasons to leave the sofa behind.

 - New Hobby, Anyone?
 Moving into 55 Resort Apartments at Water Valley is a great time to take up a new hobby.
 Discover your green thumb in our community garden, use our library as a study spot for continuing education efforts or get artistic in our craft areas.